409A Valuation After a Down Round: Your Obligations

 Understanding your compliance obligations when valuations fall

-This guide covers exactly what your obligations are in a 409A after down round scenario: why the round triggers a new valuation requirement, how it changes the common stock FMV calculation, what happens to existing underwater options, how compliant repricing works, and what your board must do and when.
+This guide covers exactly what your obligations are after a down round: why the round triggers a new valuation requirement, how it changes the common stock FMV calculation, what happens to existing underwater options, how compliant repricing works, and what your board must do and when.

 Disclaimer: This article is for informational purposes only and does not constitute legal or tax advice.
 IRC Section 409A compliance involves fact-specific analysis.
 Consult qualified legal counsel and a credentialed independent appraiser for guidance specific to your situation before making any equity compensation decisions.